-The Company plans to use the excess retained earnings over its paid-up capital as at December 31, 2020 amounting to P2.7 billion (2019 - P2.2 billion) as follows:
+The Company plans to use the excess retained earnings over its paid-up capital as at December 31, 2021 amounting to P2.8 billion (2020 - P2.7 billion) as follows:

-- Buffer to support growth as the Company projects to grow 17%, 11%, and 11.3% in 2021, 2022, and 2023 respectively; and - As additional financial resources for future uncertainties, particularly for catastrophe losses, as based on a stress test using a natural catastrophe (typhoon scenario), RBC ratio should be at least 250% in order to withstand the losses and remain above the minimum regulatory requirement.
+- Buffer to support growth as the Company projects to grow 12.9%, 12.8%, and 13.2% in 2022, 2023, and 2024 respectively; - As additional financial resources for future uncertainties, particularly for catastrophe losses, as based on a stress test using a natural catastrophe (typhoon scenario), capital requirement should be at least 250% RBC ratio in order to withstand the losses and remain above the minimum regulatory requirement.

-Management will continue to evaluate the need to declare dividends after considering the regulatory capital requirements of the IC on fixed capitalization and RBC requirements.
-Approval of the Company's BOD will be requested as appropriate.
+Management evaluates on an annual basis the declaration of dividend with due consideration on the regulatory requirement of the IC on fixed capitalization and RBC as well as the Company's Capital Management Plan.
+The approval of the Company's BOD is secured as appropriate.